Stratus3D/programming_erlang_exercises/chapter_14/README.md

 **4. Write a simple file server using the libraries in lib_chan.**

 Solution is in the `exercise_4/` directory.
+My implementation is a very minimal file server.
 Compile the lib_chan and yaf server code:

 ```
 cd exercise_4/